Shea Ki

 Picture

-I knew I would come up with excuses to keep procrastinating from posting a LinkedIn cover story and I did. ☺️ But once Sabrina Woods joined in the challenge with me, it shifted my thinking and lack of action.
-I admire her work considerably and consider her a good friend, so I wanted to make sure we both finished out the LinkedIn cover story challenge feeling proud of ourselves.
+I knew I would come up with excuses to keep procrastinating from posting a LinkedIn intro video and I did. ☺️ But once Sabrina Woods joined in the challenge to make one and share what she learned, it shifted my thinking and lack of action.
+I admire her work considerably and consider her a good friend, so I wanted to make sure we both recorded our videos feeling proud of ourselves.

 "Try not to over think it.
 But of course easier said than done.
 Also, it doesn’t have to be perfect.
 I looked back at mine and thought I looked kind of tired, but I’m just letting that go.
 I’ll also add that it can be really short, you don’t have to use the full amount of time."

-View Sabrina Woods' LinkedIn cover story to see how being concise and open about what lights you up can add a new, powerful dimension to your introduction on LinkedIn.
+When you see Sabrina's LinkedIn intro video, you may notice how being concise and open about what lights you up can add a new, powerful dimension to your introduction on LinkedIn.

 Picture

 With everyone who participated, it took some nudging back and forth and at times helping each other with tech issues in figuring it out.
-Other priorities in work and life also rose to the surface and needed our energy and attention, but remembering the benefits of conquering this challenge kept us all on board.
+Other priorities in work and life also rose to the surface and needed our energy and attention, but remembering the benefits of getting this short but powerful video done kept us all on board.

-Getting your first LinkedIn cover story completed is a brave action that will boost your career momentum.
+Getting your LinkedIn intro video completed is a brave action that will boost your career momentum.
 Perhaps you have already posted yours already (🌟Bravo!) and you now desire to take your introductory video messaging to a whole new level.

 Kamara Toffolo gets you ready for some up-leveling tips